Slam Bradley | Undercover Adventures | High Rise Buildings | Fantastic Stories | Puzzle Plot Mysteries | Late Tales

 The Perfumed Diamonds (1944).
 Writer:?
 Art: Martin Naydel.
 Slam and Shorty try to prevent a jewel theft at a society soiree.
 The puzzle plot ideas are pretty obvious and easily figured out, but the author does deserve some credit for being right in there, trying to come up with real mystery ideas.
 And why would someone try to perfume diamonds, anyway?
 This is not a bad subject for a mystery puzzle; it has some originality.
 You'll have to read the story to find out why!

 The best part of this tale is Martin Naydel's illustrations of Slam Bradley in white tie and tails.
-This was the favorite costume of Golden Age super-heroes, while socializing in their secret identities.
+This was a favorite costume of Golden Age super-heroes, while socializing in their secret identities.
+Please see my list of Heroes in White Tie and Tails.
 Here Slam, definitely not a society type, gets to wear it while on duty at the soiree.
 His double-breasted white waistcoat is especially elegant.

-The Chicken and the Yegg (#91, September 1944).
+The Chicken and the Yegg (1944).
 Art: Howard Sherman.
-A crooked guest at a wedding where Slam and Shorty are guards manages to steal a priceless emerald.
+A crook at a wedding where Slam and Shorty are guards manages to steal a priceless emerald.